kronik3r/daktilo/_posts/2019-06-28-hello-world.markdown

 * [Start a GitHub pages blog](https://www.reddit.com/r/oscp/comments/aagrpm/zero_to_oscp_in_four_months/) - Help potential employers get to know me better.
 Plus, my starting perspectives would be really cool to look back on after I gain more experience.
 * [Do report good](https://www.reddit.com/r/oscp/comments/b215lm/another_passed_oscp_newbie_to_oscp/) - I should take many pictures and follow instructions to the T. In addition, I will be conscious of understanding my actions procedurally to support informed/detailed reports.

-These posts put me in a growth mindset: learn the techniques, tools, and academics to support my continuous technical progression and inform leaders/teammates in projects that use these skills.
+These posts put me in a growth mindset: learn the techniques, tools, and academics to support my continuous technical progression and inform leaders/teammates for business requirements.

-I also dove into Hacksploit's videos about Kali tools and breaking into machines on [www.hackthebox.eu\.
+I also watched Hacksploit's videos that went into a variety of hacking topics.
+The [Lame walkthrough](https://www.youtube.com/watch?v=Ru8YxARNS7M) introduced me to Searchsploit and the general process for engaging vulnerable services.
+In the 24 AF Cyber Competition, I developed the process of enumerating the network for Windows devices then sweeping ms03, ms01, and ms17 exploits across the list; it was much less flexible than pairing service versions with vulnerabilities in the Metasploit database.

+As a starting point, I'm currently armed with tangential cyber skills, Reddit insights, and guidance of seasoned hackers.
+Before the PWK course starts, I will continue to gather meta knowledge about the competition and familiarize myself with Kali Linux through pentesting labs; this will allow me to hit the ground running and not waste any lab time.

+Wish me good luck!
+Thanks for reading :)